 Following a season of relatively little model turnover, 2020 was a banner year for new boot models chez Fischer.
 RC4 Podium GT introduced a new series of race clones that slipped into the Fischer line just below its trio of real-deal (92mm last) RC4 Podium monoblock race boots.

-Two years ago, Fischer’s bolstered its non-race collection with the introduction of RC4 The Curv GT, a sleek new chassis built on a 96mm last.
+Three years ago, Fischer bolstered its non-race collection with the introduction of RC4 The Curv GT, a sleek new chassis built on a 96mm last.
 Much lighter (1840g) than a Podium race boot, The Curv GT was the first boot to take advantage of Fischer’s data base of foot scans, resulting in a more accurate initial fit.
-Still part of the Fischer line in 22/23, its liner is heat moldable and the shell can be Vacuum fit.
+The ScanFit® Last has become a stock feature of the 2023/24 collection.

-The big news at Fischer four years ago wasn’t about customization as much as it was about a brilliant new backcountry boot, Ranger Free.
+The big news at Fischer five years ago wasn’t about customization as much as it was about a brilliant new backcountry boot, Ranger Free.
 When the first Ranger Free appeared at the Masterfit Boot Test in 2018, it was the belle of the ball, blowing testers away with its agility and snow feel.
-This ultralight (1600g), hike-mode model comes in a medium (99mm) last and 3 different flexes for men and two for women, all equipped with Dynafit-approved tech inserts.
-Fischer capitalized on the warm reception given the Rangers by extending the clan three years ago with Ranger One, a wide (101mm) model likewise equipped for hiking.
-A little heavier (1790g) than the Ranger Free, the Ranger One lower shells can be Vacuum molded to alter shell volume by +/-3mm.
+This ultralight (1600g), hike-mode model came in a medium (99mm) last and 3 different flexes for men and two for women, all equipped with Dynafit-approved tech inserts.
+Fischer capitalized on the warm reception given the Rangers by extending the clan four years ago with Ranger One, a wide (101mm) model likewise equipped for hiking.
+A little heavier (1850g) than the Ranger Free, the Ranger One lower shells could be Vacuum molded to alter shell volume by +/-3mm.

-The Ranger is far from the first AT-compatible boot with real-deal ski-ability, nor is it the only one of its ilk to debut four years ago, but it does represent a new twist in the helix that blends the Alpine and AT genomes.
+The Ranger isn’t the first AT-compatible boot with real-deal ski-ability, nor is it the only one of its ilk to debut five years ago, but it does represent a new twist in the helix that blends the Alpine and AT genomes.
 All the security of an Alpine shell is there, with snow feel that has to be skied to be appreciated.

 The GripWalk soles that are now standard issue on resort boots infiltrated the Alpine world from backcountry skiing.
 It’s looking like better traction won’t be the only technology to migrate from touring back into the resort.
 Lightweight shell designs like Ranger might soon be ubiquitous, too.

-While most of Fischer’s 20/21 Alpine line returned intact in 21/22, a new addition to the Fischer family last year underscored the brand’s strength in the ski market’s booming backcountry and Alpine Touring categories.
+A new addition to the Fischer family two years ago underscored the brand’s strength in the ski market’s booming backcountry and Alpine Touring categories.
 The 3-model Transalp series uses a typically skeletal shell and cuff that atypically can handle the rigors of aggressive Big Mountain skiing.

-For 2022/23, the flagship Ranger 130 morphs from Grilamid to PU, making the new Ranger Pro 130 GW DYN stiffer, damper, smoother flexing, more durable and easier to don and doff.
+In 2022/23, the flagship Ranger 130 morphed from Grilamid to PU, making the current Ranger Pro 130 GW DYN stiffer, damper, smoother flexing, more durable and easier to don and doff.
 Complementing the switch in shell material is a new Ranger Performance Liner, with a pre-formed ankle pocket and denser foam for a more lasting fit.
 As the initials tacked on its name reveal, the Ranger Pro 130 GW DYN comes with a GripWalk sole with Dynafit tech inserts.
 A 55-degree ROM confirms that it’s the real deal.